-A first of its kind dolphin sanctuary housed in an entirely natural environment, AMLS aims to set the international standard for all future sanctuaries.
+The Aegean Marine Life Sanctuary will be housed in an entirely natural environment and aims to set the international standard for all future sanctuaries.
 For this reason, we have consciously incorporated innovative practices at every stage of the design and development of the Sanctuary.

 AMLS is employing controlled enrichment practices to prepare Vroulia bay for the dolphins.
 Through the introduction of select species of juvenile and adult fish and invertebrates; the experimental replantation of vulnerable seagrass meadows; and the installation of small artificial reefs designed to target specific species, the overall fish population of the bay and surrounding areas will increase.
 This will have the added benefit of aiding in the recovery of degraded local fisheries.

 Copper is the netting material of choice for the Sanctuary.
 Unlike plastic netting, it allows for efficient water circulation; is easily maintained; long-lasting; fully recyclable; non-corrosive; and has natural antimicrobial properties to keep it free from unwanted microorganism growth.